mytja-archive/MyAssistantOS-Raspbian/README.md

 # MyAssistantOS-Raspbian
 ![mytja-myassistantos-logo](https://user-images.githubusercontent.com/52399966/85886486-803c0680-b7e6-11ea-9e16-a1fd212c0f81.png)

 ## *We moved our codes to Python 3.
-Last supported Python 2 version is LTS1.1p1*
+Last supported Python 2 version is LTS1.1p1.
+Talkey is also depricated, and we moved to gTTS and our gTTS wrapper.
+Talkey is still TTS engine in LTS1.1p1*

 Open-source voice assistant platform by MyTja.
 It is fully compatible with Raspbian.